best trip CONTACT AN ADVISOR

 Lares, Machu Picchu

-At 4:30 am, we'll pick you up from your hotel in Cusco and drive you to the renowned Lares Hot Springs.
-Whether you're staying in Cusco or the Sacred Valley, near Urubamba or Pisac, we can pick you up from any accommodation, including hotels, hostels, or Airbnbs.
-From Cusco, we will travel for an hour to Calca in the Sacred Valley, where we'll explore the local market to buy some fresh produce.
-Then, we'll continue for another two hours to the Lares Hot Springs, where you can relax in therapeutic pools of various temperatures, ideal for relieving muscles, bones, and stress while enjoying mountain views.
+At 4:30 am, we will pick you up at your hotel in Cusco and take you by transport to the famous Lares hot springs.
+Whether you are in Cusco or in the Sacred Valley (Urubamba, Pisac, etc.), we will pick you up at any hotel, hostel, or Airbnb.
+We will start in Cusco and head for 1 hour to Calca, in the Sacred Valley, where we will visit its local market to buy provisions.
+Then, we will continue for another 2 hours to the Lares hot springs, where you will enjoy therapeutic pools of different temperatures to relax muscles, bones, and stress with views of the mountains.
 Our trekking chef will prepare a nutritious breakfast for you.

-After breakfast, we'll drive for 30 minutes to Pampacorral, where we'll start a two-hour hike to the village of Kiswarani.
-There, you'll enjoy a freshly prepared lunch by our chefs with local ingredients.
-Then, we’ll continue hiking for another two hours to reach our first campsite, next to an Andean lake surrounded by stunning landscapes, waterfalls, and potato fields, before arriving at Laguna Azul at 3,900 m (12,795 ft).
-Upon arrival, your tents will be ready, and you'll be welcomed with a cup of coca tea or hot coffee.
+After breakfast, we will drive for 30 minutes to Pampacorral, from where we will start a 2-hour hike to the village of Kiswarani.
+There, we will have lunch freshly prepared by our chefs with local ingredients.
+Then, we will walk for 2 hours to the first campsite by an Andean lake surrounded by spectacular landscapes, waterfalls, and potato fields, before reaching the Blue Lagoon (3,900 m / 12,795 feet).
+Upon your arrival, your tents will be ready and you will be greeted with coca tea or hot coffee.

-During the day, you'll enjoy views of the Sacred Valley, explore the Lares region, relax in the hot springs, and take a short hike through the valley.
-You'll also pass by potato fields, visit the village of Kiswarani, interact with locals, walk alongside llamas and alpacas, and admire the Kiswarani waterfalls.
-At camp, you’ll have warm water to wash up, enjoy tea, and stargaze before sleeping in our comfortable tents.
+During the day, you will have views of the Sacred Valley, you can visit Lares, relax in the hot springs, and take a stroll thru the valley.
+You will also pass thru potato fields, see the village of Kiswarani, interact with the local people, walk alongside llamas and alpacas, and enjoy the Kiswarani waterfalls.
+At the campsite, there will be hot water for washing, you can have tea, and you can look at the stars before sleeping in our comfortable tents.

 Camp Altitude: 3,900 m (12,795 ft)